 There’s one place in the body that requires a high acid environment – the stomach.
 Without the correct gastric pH we are susceptible to a variety of digestive disorders and intestinal infections.
 Research shows that after 20 years of age most people lose about 10 percent of their digestive acids and enzymes per decade(1).
 This means that as we get older we become less able to breakdown certain foods and our primary defences to ingested pathogens is reduced.
 Obvious signs of low stomach acid include indigestion, nausea and a feeling of fullness after eating.
-When insufficiently digested food sits in the stomach for too long it can cause fermentation and discomfort.
+When inadequately digested food sits in the stomach for long periods of time it can cause fermentation and discomfort.
 Gas, bloating, and even heartburn can all stem from this one factor.

 Stomach acid has a few important functions in the digestive process.